Barnaud/SOAPoc/README.md

 The server is connected to a mysql database that tan only be queryed by the server (and not the clients) This makes a protection against unwanted queries and not to expose the sql passwords.

+Note: Since this is a proof of concept, every test files have been left.